materials-marketplace/user-docs/docs/source/ucs/uc1.md

         mimetype="text/plain",
     )
 ```

-This function can be used by the MarketPlace server in order to check if the SimPARTIX app is still running
-or whether it got stopped.
-This function returns a flask response object with a string "SimPARTIX-App : application running"
-as text that will be displayed, a status of 200 which is the commonly accepted value that everyting is okay.
+This function is needed by the MarketPlace servers in order to check if the SimPARTIX app is still running or whether it got stopped.
+This function returns a flask response object with a string "SimPARTIX-App : application running" as text that will be displayed, a status of 200 which is the commonly accepted value that everything is okay.

-xxx
+We continue with the function for a new simulation which is activated whenever the "submit" button it hit.
 ```python
 @app.route("/initialize", methods=["POST"])
 def new_simulation() -> str: